 One way that humans have dealt with this guilt is by human sacrifice.
 If an innocent victim or victims can be substituted in our place, then just maybe we can be exonerated.
 Of course this does not work, and just like the animal sacrifices in the Old Testament, it does not cleanse the conscience from guilt, but in fact increases our guilt.
 This leads to a vicious circle of more sacrifices and more guilt.
 The “peaceful” Aztecs of what is today Mexico, were notorious for this practice as they cut the beating hearts out of live victims.
 Today, we are more sanitized in our practice as we do the same deed in abortion clinics.

-There is only one sacrifice of an innocent victim that will suffice to expiate our sins against God, the sacrifice of Christ that the sacrifice of Isaac prefigured four thousand years ago.
+Lastly, there is only one sacrifice of an innocent victim that will suffice to expiate our sins against God.
+The sacrifice of Christ that the sacrifice of Isaac prefigured four thousand years ago.
 It is only by receiving that sacrifice for our sins, that we can be relieved of our true guilt before God.

 Please leave you comments below and don’t forget to subscribe.
 Thank you!